jordus100/stf-console-api/README.md

-Allows for filtering by any device description parameter as well as listing all available values of a given parameter e.g. all unique names of devices in the STF instance.
+Allows for filtering by any device description parameter as well as listing all available values of a given parameter e.g. all unique names of devices in the lab instance.

 ## Installation from source
 ## Prequisities